 Jason preps this large pot with potting soil, a great base for anchoring your greens and branches in place!
 (PRO-TIP: You can also re-use a finished planter from last season.
 To prepare a used pot from last season, simply sheer the tops of the old plants off from their roots and clean the top of the soil.
 The roots in the soil are a perfect anchor to hold your greens in place.)

 Start with the tallest branches/poles in the centre of your planter.
 The basic rule of thumb is for your final greens arrangement to be double the height and double the width.
-(So, if your pot is 16" tall and 12" wide, you will want to have the arrangement that is 32" tall and 24" wide.)winter planter in silver and white
+(So, if your pot is 16" tall and 12" wide, you will want to have the arrangement that is 32" tall and 24" wide.)

 Finally, add in the greenery tight against these poles/branches to secure them in place.
 Fill up the centre of your design with greens that stagger in height, decreasing as you get farther from the centre.
 Bright green douglas fir, long-needled white pine, juniper and seed pod eucalyptus branches create interesting textures and varied shades of green!